Portugal vs Malta Golden Visa: Which One is Right for You?

 The Portugal Golden Visa and Malta Permanent Residence Programme (MPRP) both offer residency through investment, but Portugal provides a clearer route to citizenship, while Malta grants immediate permanent residency with a longer and more demanding path to naturalization.

-Portugal requires a minimum investment starting at €250,000, a stay of seven days per year, and allows citizenship eligibility after 10 years, with proposed law changes potentially increasing timelines.
+Portugal requires a minimum investment starting at €250,000, a stay of seven days per year, and allows citizenship eligibility after 10 years.

 Malta requires a three-part investment: property purchase or rental, a €37,000 government contribution, a €2,000 NGO donation, plus €60,000 in administrative fees, with total costs ranging from €169,000 (rental) to €474,000 (purchase), and has no physical stay requirement.